DOCGroup/ACE_TAO/TAO/orbsvcs/orbsvcs/HTIOP/README.txt

-  A second challenge is that while a proxy will open multiple TCP/IP connections to a server (the outside peer), when faced with multiple simultanious HTTP requests, it will reuse those connections at will to forward any subsequent requests.
+  A second challenge is that while a proxy will open multiple TCP/IP connections to a server (the outside peer), when faced with multiple simultaneous HTTP requests, it will reuse those connections at will to forward any subsequent requests.
 This means that a socket is associated with a particular HTIOP session for only one HTTP request/reply.